Nikki Haley: Personal life

 Haley married Michael Haley on September 7, 1996.
 They celebrated with both Sikh and Methodist ceremonies.
 The couple have two children, including Nalin.

-Haley converted to Christianity in 1996, when she was baptized before her wedding at St. Andrew's by the Sea United Methodist Church, and converted due to the language barrier as she did not understand Sikh prayers.
+Haley converted to Christianity in 1996, when she was baptized before her wedding at St. Andrew's by the Sea United Methodist Church.
 However, she still identifies with aspects of the Sikh faith due to the common doctrines between Sikhism and Christianity, and remains active in the Sikh and Indian community.
 Haley and her husband raised their children in the United Methodist Church, but frequently took their children to Sikh worship services along with Haley's parents.
 She and her husband are members of Mt.
 Horeb Church in Lexington, South Carolina, and are also members of Sikh Religious Society of South Carolina, along with Haley's parents that reside with Haley.
 She visited and prayed at the Harmandir Sahib with her husband in 2014 during her visit to India.
 During a Christianity Today interview, when asked whether or not she hopes her parents convert to Christianity, Haley responded, "What I hope is that my parents do what's right for them.", and expressed gratitude for her Sikh upbringing.

 Her husband, an officer in the South Carolina Army National Guard, had a tour of duty in Afghanistan in 2013.

 Haley and her family reside on Kiawah Island, South Carolina, near the city of Charleston.

 Haley had an estimated net worth of $1 million in 2019.
 Her net worth grew to an estimated $8 million by 2022, propelled in part by book sales and joining the corporate boards of Boeing and United Homes Group.